gageirwin/Discord-Media-Downloader/README.md

     --verbose               Set logging level to DEBUG
     --quiet                 Set logging level to WARNING
     --file                  File containing channel ids to download, one channel id per line.
 Lines starting with "#" are considered as comments and ignored
-    --path                  The path where files will be downloaded to --channel-format        The format that attachments from server channels will be downloaded with --dm-format             The format that attachments from direct messages will be downloaded with --max-retries           The maximum number of times to attempt to download an attachment, Default is 0
+    --path                  The path where files will be downloaded to.
+Path must exist and can not use format variables --channel-format        The format that attachments from server channels will be downloaded with --dm-format             The format that attachments from direct messages will be downloaded with --max-retries           The maximum number of times to attempt to download an attachment, Default is 0